 Prairie Smoke Care

 Prairie smoke is a versatile, low-maintenance perennial.
 It can tolerate various soil types, provided that it has good drainage.
-It doesn't require deadheading (removing spent blooms) or need much in the way of watering.
+It doesn't require deadheading or needs much in the way of watering.
 And it is even fairly tolerant of drought during the summer.
 In addition, prairie smoke doesn't usually have any serious issues with pests or diseases, and deer in particular tend to leave it alone.
-But it is known to attract butterflies to the garden.
+On the other hand, it is known to attract butterflies to the garden.

 Because it can cope with gravelly, dry conditions, prairie smoke can work well in a rock garden.
 It's also ideal for a native plant garden.
-However, because it isn't the largest of plants, take care not to position it where it will get overshadowed.
+However, because it isn't the largest of plants, make sure not to position it where it will get overshadowed.
 It isn't tolerant of competition from more vigorous and larger species.

 Prairie smoke appreciates a growing site with full sun, meaning at least six hours of direct sunlight on most days.
-It will tolerate a bit of shade, but too much shade can significantly reduce flowering.
 However, some shade from the strong afternoon sun at the height of summer can be beneficial for overall plant health.

 Young prairie smoke plants need considerably more moisture than well-established specimens.
 They like evenly moist but not soggy conditions in the spring, and they should be watered at least weekly during hot summer weather.